 If you need assistance you can come to City Hall and we can help you with the process.

 You can pay by Credit card on the portal with no additional fees.

 If you are paying by Check complete the online application skip where it asks for payment then mail a check, made payable to the City of Brooklyn to:

 City of Brooklyn c/o Rental Registration

 Brooklyn, Ohio 44144

-*Please put address of rental on check memo.
+*Please put the address of the rental on the check memo.

-No person shall let, rent, lease, conduct, operate, occupy, maintain or own any building or portion of any building in which there is one or more rental dwelling units, transient rentals or rooming units, or own any interest therein, unless a rental dwelling license as provided in this chapter has been issued and is in force.
+No person shall let, rent, lease, conduct, operate, occupy, maintain or own any building or portion of any building in which there are one or more rental dwelling units, transient rentals, or rooming units, or own any interest therein, unless a rental dwelling license as provided in this chapter has been issued and is in force.

 Each rental dwelling license shall be secured by January 1, shall expire on the following December 31, shall be effective for not more than twelve months irrespective of the date of its issuance, and shall not be transferable.

 Whenever the interest of the licensee in the building, for the occupancy of which the license was issued, shall cease, or such building shall have been brought within one of the other grades defined by law or ordinance by reason of a change of use, such license shall immediately become void.
 When the property for which a rental dwelling license is required is sold, the new owner, if required pursuant to Section 1360.15, shall secure such license within fifteen (15) days after the transfer of title.
 However, upon the death of the licensee, the license shall nevertheless be valid for thirty (30) days from the date of the death in favor of the legal representatives of the licensee, or of the person or persons to whom the interest of the licensee passes by operation of law.